🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Negative E-E-A-T signals — what actively suppresses trust

+- Anonymous or inconsistently attributed content.
 Content with no byline, a generic author profile, or an author whose name doesn't match any verifiable external entity is the most common negative E-E-A-T trigger.
 Google cannot assign Expertise or Experience signals to an anonymous author entity.

-Worse, if different articles on your site use different pen names for the same writer — or use the same author name for entirely different people — entity disambiguation fails and both get weaker signals.
+- Contradictory entity data across the web.
 If your LinkedIn says the company was founded in 2019, your schema says 2020, and Crunchbase says 2018, Google's entity resolution system has no confident version to commit to.
 Trustworthiness — the T in E-E-A-T — is directly about this consistency.

-A brand whose own facts don't align across platforms scores lower on the trust dimension regardless of content quality.
+- Thin or mismatched author credentials.
 An author bio that claims financial expertise but has no external financial credentials, no publication history in the field, and no sameAs links to professional bodies is a negative signal — not a neutral one.
-Google's NLP can evaluate whether the vocabulary and depth of the article match what an expert in the field would produce.
-Credential claims that aren't supported by structured entity data or external verification are treated as unverified self-declarations.

-A medical or legal page that is structurally optimised for affiliate conversions or lead generation — with E-E-A-T elements bolted on — is recognised as such.
-Quality raters are instructed to evaluate the page's primary purpose.
-If the content's clear purpose is to sell rather than to genuinely inform, E-E-A-T signals applied to it carry significantly less weight.
+- Excessive commercial intent on YMYL topics.
+A medical or legal page structurally optimised for affiliate conversions with E-E-A-T elements bolted on is recognised as such.
+Quality raters evaluate the page's primary purpose — if it's clearly to sell rather than to genuinely inform, E-E-A-T signals carry significantly less weight.

+- Stale credentials or outdated entity data.
 An author who was "Head of Cardiology at XYZ Hospital" three years ago but now has no current affiliation, or a company whose schema still lists a founding CEO who left, sends inconsistent entity signals.
-Outdated entity data reduces Knowledge Graph confidence — Google's systems flag the discrepancy and resolve to a lower-confidence entity representation.
 Entity maintenance is not a one-time task.

 14. How to Create Semantically Optimised Content